Numenius HUDSONICUS rufiventris

 Documentation: Specimen: HMM 2498, 12 Oct 1901 Hall Co.

-Some authors recognize two subspecies within Hudsonian Whimbrel, rufiventris of Alaska and northwest Canada, and hudsonicus of Hudson Bay and northeast Canada, but current authors generally merge these (Pyle 2008, Gill and Donsker 2017).
+Current authors recognize two subspecies within Hudsonian Whimbrel, rufiventris of Alaska and northwest Canada, and hudsonicus of Hudson Bay and northeast Canada (Gill et al 2021).

 Based on tracking data (below), Nebraska birds are presumed rufiventris.

 Spring: Apr 26, 26, 27 (Jorgensen 2012) <<<>>> May 23, 23, 25

 Very few records are in Apr; peak migration is in a very short window 15-20 May with few records thereafter.
 At migration peak, large flocks can occur (see High Counts).

 Satellite tracking has revealed the migratory routes of the small number of birds that are regularly observed in Nebraska; Whimbrels breeding at the MacKenzie Delta migrate eastwards in fall to join Hudson Bay breeders and then east and south over the Atlantic Ocean to northeast South America, while, in spring, Hudson Bay breeders return along the Atlantic Coast along with some MacKenzie Delta breeders, but most of the latter migrate north from the Gulf Coast through the Great Plains to the MacKenzie Delta (Wildlife Tracking 2017).